create3000/x_ite/docs/_posts/getting-started.md

 exposure
 : A Float value that describes the amount of light that is captured.
 The default value for the *exposure* attribute is `1`.

-extensions
-: An Integer value that specifies how many X_ITE extensions have been included.
-Each extension included should decrement this count.
-When the count reaches `0`, the canvas knows that all extensions have been loaded and will start loading the file in the `src` or `url` attribute.

 logarithmicDepthBuffer
 : A Boolean value (`true` or `false`) to indicate whether logarithmic depth buffer rendering technique should be used.
 The default value for the *logarithmicDepthBuffer* attribute is `false`.